 Are you asking the right question?

-One of the questions I used to ask students in my job skills class was this:
+One of the questions I used to ask the students in my life skills classes was this:

 If you had access to the training and any money you needed, what would you be when you grow up?

 How would you contribute to the world?

 I asked this question to my first group of veterans in my job skills class.
 One man, who looked about forty years old, began to get tears in his eyes when it was his turn to respond.